-Propensity score matching
+Propensity score based methods

 Propensity scores represent the probability that a patient will receive the intervention of interest (i.e. UKR) according to their baseline socio-demographics and clinical characteristics.
 Multivariable logistic regression equations will be used to calculate one propensity score for each of the outcomes of interest.
+We will explore four different PS approaches: propensity score matched analyses, propensity score stratification, inverse probability weighting, and propensity score adjustment.

-Finally, the created propensity scores will be used to match UKR patients to comparable TKR patients with a caliper matching technique with a maximum caliper width of 0.02 standard deviations (SDs).
+PS matched analyses: the created propensity scores will be used to match UKR patients to comparable TKR patients with a caliper matching technique with a maximum caliper width of 0.02 standard deviations (SDs).
 In short, this means that TKR patients will only be eligible for matching if their propensity score falls within a bandwidth of 0.02 SDs of the UKR patient's propensity score.
 This matching method has been shown to be the most efficient to minimize confounding by indication in pharmacoepidemiological studies(20) and typically excludes the small proportion of patients with extremely high or extremely low risk for the outcome that are not present in both intervention and comparator patient samples.